 Great White Shark Cage Diving – Port Lincoln

 The town of Port Lincoln in the Spencer Gulf is the operating base for the cage diving operators and is located at the bottom of South Australia’s Spencer Gulf.
-It is also the tuna fishing capital of Australia… And one of the wealthiest places in the country, as a drive around the Lincoln Cove Marina will show you!
+It is also the tuna fishing capital of Australia and said to be one of the wealthiest places in the country.
+As a drive around the Lincoln Cove Marina will show you!

 Port Lincoln is a short 50 minute flight across the Spencer Gulf from Adelaide, the capital of South Australia.
 As you fly in you will see a number of rings floating in the sea.
 They are the tuna pens that have made the town so wealthy.